THE TOWNSHIP OF MAHWAH

 ARTICLE XVIII - PERSONNEL FILES

 The Business Administrator shall maintain adequate personnel records for each Employee of the Township.
-Such records should include dates of appointments and promotions, job titles, salaries, commendations, disciplinary actions, leave of any type taken and accumulated, merit ratings and the like.
+Such records should include dates of appointments and promotions, job titles, salaries, commendations, disciplinary actions, leave of any type taken and accumulated, merit ratings and the like, except for the Police Department.
 The burden of proof shall be on the Employee to prove date of employment.
 Records obtained by Employees from Social Security or Township minutes shall be deemed positive proof of starting date of employment.

 ARTICLE XIX - GRIEVANCE PROCEDURE